-The purpose of the Medieval and Renaissance Studies program is to give students a broad, multidisciplinary training in the history and culture of Europe from late antiquity through the early modern period.
-Both as a major and a minor, the program offers a wide range of courses and a guide for anyone with a special interest in the Middle Ages and the Renaissance.
-It is especially recommended as a second major for anyone considering going on to graduate study in some aspect of medieval and early modern studies.
+The purpose of the Medieval and Renaissance Studies Program is to give students a broad, multidisciplinary training in the history and culture of Europe from late antiquity through the early modern period.
+Both as a Faculty-Initiated Interdisciplinary Major and a minor, the program offers a wide range of courses and serves as a guide for anyone with a special interest in the Middle Ages and the Renaissance.
+The major is especially recommended as a second major for anyone considering going on to graduate study in some aspect of medieval and early modern studies.

 Majors are encouraged to have an elementary reading ability in Latin.
 In addition, it is strongly recommended that majors acquire at least an elementary reading ability in one modern Western language other than English.

 A ARH 331 Monks, Monarchs, and Medieval Art

 A ARH 342 Italian Renaissance Art and Architecture: 1450-1600

 A ENG 330 (formerly ENG 421) Literature of the Middle Ages

 A ENG 331 (formerly ENG 422) Literature of the Earlier Renaissance

 A ENG 332 (formerly ENG 423) Literature of the Later Renaissance

 A HIS 235 Early and Medieval Christianity